build-guides

 Why These Parts

 CPU: The Ryzen 7 9800X3D’s 104MB stacked L3 cache makes it the fastest gaming chip on AM5.
-In an SFF context, its 120W TDP is manageable with a 240–280mm AIO and actually runs cooler than the 170W Ryzen 9 9950X3D in sustained loads.
+In an SFF context, its 120W TDP is manageable with a 240–280mm AIO and runs cooler than the 170W Ryzen 9 9950X3D in sustained loads.
 For a gaming-first SFF build, no alternative CPU on AM5 touches it.

-Motherboard: The ROG Strix X870-I costs $100 more than the B650E-I, but delivers WiFi 7, dual USB4 ports, and a PCIe 5.0 M.2 slot — features that matter over the 4–5 year lifespan of an AM5 platform.
+Motherboard: The ROG Strix X870-I costs more than the B650E-I, but delivers WiFi 7, dual USB4 ports, and a PCIe 5.0 M.2 slot — features that matter over the 4–5 year lifespan of an AM5 platform.
 The 10+2+1 power stage setup handles the 9800X3D’s current draw cleanly at stock and modest auto-overclocking.

 Storage: The SN850X delivers 7,300/6,300 MB/s on PCIe 4.0 — sufficient that game installs, shader compilation, and load screens are never the bottleneck.
-For 2TB needs, the SN850X 2TB is only $55 more.
+The NAND flash shortage has driven 1TB Gen4 drive prices significantly higher than 2025 levels.
+For 2TB needs, budget around $390.

 Component Deep Dives